 The Old Pay Office

 Located within Portsmouth's Historic Dockyard and believed to be one of the earliest examples of a fire-proof building in the south of England, the Pay Office boasts a storied past dating back to 1798.
-Forming part of the administrative heart of the dockyard, it managed the workers' wages and was the workplace of the father of renowned Portsmouth-born author Charles Dickens.
+Part of the administrative heart of the dockyard, it managed the workers' wages and was the workplace of renowned Portsmouth-born author Charles Dickens' father, John.
 Extensively rebuilt after suffering significant bomb damage during World War II, until recently it served as a repository for artefacts from the Mary Rose Museum, adding another layer to its eclectic history.

 Today, the Pay Office has been reimagined by the Sustainable Conservation Trust as a vibrant cultural hub and workplace for our resident artists, makers and craftspeople.
 Regularly hosting workshops, student activities and seminars, it also serves as a dynamic space for creativity and community engagement.